worthingtonjg/healthyagainfoundation/_includes/index.md

 ### Why Diet and Exercise alone didn't work for me.

 I tried for 9 years to beat my Diabetes on my own.
 I tried every diet out there to lose weight.
-I hit the treadmill endlessly and for hours but was not able to keep my Diabetes under control.
+I hit the treadmill endlessly and for hours.
+I did lose some weight but was not able to keep my Diabetes under control.

 I wasn't able to beat diabetes on my own with just diet and exercise.
 My main problem was and will always be will power.

 None of us can be perfect.

 And when you have type 2 diabetes every slip up in your diet or missed excercise can have consequences.
 So to balance out your imperfections you need medication.

-If you done correctly the medication won't be a forever thing.
+Now if you done correctly the medication won't be a forever thing.
 But you have to get your body back into line and the medication will help you do that.

-Please do not take as long as I took to realize you can't fix everything on your own.
+Please, do not take as long as I took to realize you can't fix everything on your own.
 Once I realized this I was able to get by diabetes under control with a three-prong approach.

 ### My Three Pronged Approach